-Our nurse practitioners are independent practitioners/prescribers that can offer treatment or advice just as a GP would.
-They are registered nurses that have received additional university training, so they can diagnose, assess and treat patients with acute problems.
+Our nurse practitioner is an independent practitioner/prescriber that can offer treatment or advice just as a GP would.
+She is a registered nurse that has received additional university training, so she can diagnose, assess and treat patients with acute problems.

 We currently host a midwife one day a week at each surgery.
 Once your pregnancy is confirmed you can book an appointment with a midwife who will see you from eight weeks of pregnancy.
 To book please call our appointments line and speak to a receptionist.
 For any further advice or queries please call the Bournemouth birthing centre on 01202 704685.

 The community nurses are based at Kings Park Hospital.
 They provide nursing care and treatments for housebound patients with omplex, long-term conditions in their own homes.
 Requests for attendance can be made through the surgery.
 There are some services that the District Nurses do not provide, however ‘Help & Care’ is a voluntary service which gives patients access to a wide variety of services.
 They can be contacted on 0300 111 3303.

 Health visitors provide information, advice and support to pregnant women, expectant fathers and parents of new babies and young children and can be contacted on 01202 456790.
 Health visitors are specialists in nursing and/or midwifery.
 They work with parents and families to ensure the physical and emotional wellbeing of children up to the age of five, covering antenatal support, parenting support, health checks and development reviews.

 The nearest Social Services department is at the Town Hall, St Stephens Road, Bournemouth BH2 6DY (telephone number 01202 458000).
 The department will be happy to help and advise on problems relating to housing, finance and caring for the young, elderly or handicapped.